JuliaArrays/StaticArrays.jl/docs/src/pages/api.md

 ### `FieldVector`

-Sometimes it might be useful to implement your own types, having multiple fields, with vector-like properties. *StaticArrays* can take care of this for you by allowing you to inherit from `FieldVector{N, T}`.
+Sometimes it is useful to give your own struct types the properties of a vector.
+*StaticArrays* can take care of this for you by allowing you to inherit from `FieldVector{N, T}`.
 For example, consider:

 ```julia
 struct Point3D <: FieldVector{3, Float64}